 To accomplish this end, a child custody evaluation usually includes (1) an assessment of each parent's historical involvement and current capacities for parenting and their ability to manage conflict; (2) an assessment of the child's functioning and developmental needs and the child's wishes where appropriate; and (3) an assessment of each parent's functional ability to meet the child's needs, which includes evaluation of the interaction between each adult and child.

 Some evaluations are much more limited in scope than others.
 This will be described in the evaluation order.
 Your evaluator will review the process for your family during your first appointment with them.

 If a custody evaluation is ordered by the court for your family, please be sure to read through the order carefully.
 We need your help to get things started, and the order will give you directions on how to proceed.
 Contact Family Court Services with any questions at 805-781-5423.

 With an ordered custody evaluation only, we require that each parent fill out the following form and deliver it to Family Court Services:

-Children: the Challenge of Divorce is a class which addresses the needs of children whose parents maintain separate households.
-The class is also provides information about the mediation process and the "how to" of maintaining an ongoing co-parental relationship.
-The class is three hours in length and includes an orientation to the mediation process.
+Parenting After Separation is a class which addresses the needs of children whose parents maintain separate households.
+The class also provides information about the mediation process and the "how to" of maintaining an ongoing co-parental relationship.
+The class is online and self-paced.

 NINOS: EL DESAFIO DEL DIVORCIO